thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/AppRuleDataFacet.sol/contract.AppRuleDataFacet.md

 ### addAccountMaxValueOutByAccessLevel

-that position within the array matters. position 0 represents access level 0, and position 4 represents level 4.
+The position within the array matters.
+Position 0 represents access level 0, and position 4 represents level 4.

-*Function add a Accessc Level Withdrawal rule*
+*Function add an Account Max Value Out By Access Level rule*

 *Function has ruleAdministratorOnly Modifier and takes AppManager Address Param*